andreyuzb/ansiblerole-linux-common/README.md

 Basic Role for Configuring Linux Operating System (especially Ubuntu Linux).

-This Role can be used
+This Role can be used during initialization of Virtual Machines and Servers.

 Main functions of the Role: